Urban Survival Skills: How To Survive In A Broken World

 The problem with these public locations is that they are obvious.

-Everyone already knows about these locations, and they will be looted early in a disaster.
+Everyone already knows about these locations, and they will be looted early in a urban disaster.

-You want to focus on places that the masses have never thought about.
+You want to focus on places the masses have never thought of.

 Places include distribution centers, manufacturing sites, schools, and construction sites.